 HKU Li Ka Shing Faculty of Medicine

-Ms Amy Tso obtained Diploma in the Education of Deaf and Partially Hearing Children at University of London, UK.
-She was awarded with a bachelor degree in Special Education at Victoria College, Australia and later completed a master degree in Special Education at the University of Hong Kong.
+Ms Amy Tso obtained a Diploma in the Education of Deaf and Partially Hearing Children at University of London, UK.
+She was awarded a bachelor's degree in Special Education at Victoria College, Australia and later completed a master degree in Special Education at the University of Hong Kong.

-She was the co-founder of the website ‘oneclick.hku.hk ‘ which enable parents/carers/students in need to have easily accessible information on health, education and social development services in Hong Kong.
+She is also the co-founder of the website ‘oneclick.hku.hk ‘ which enables parents, caretakers, and students in need to have easily accessible information on health, education and social development services in Hong Kong.

 DR. WILFRED WONG